There is no event for 2019. Event registration and information for 2020 if it's on will be uploaded January 2020.

 Is there a party afterwards?

 Does a bear poop in the woods?
 There will be many people anticipated on showing up for the after swim party.
+The event will go from when the first swimmer comes in till the last swimmer arrives.
 Everyone is expected to bring their own food and drinks though.
-Food will be provided for the swimmers.
-There will be multiple BBQ’s set up and fun for everyone.
 The end of the swim will be past the first parking lot just after you cross the Lucky Peak dam.
 (Barclay Bay) Hopefully many show up to show support and have a good time hanging out with friends and having a late lunch.

 There will be food provided for the swimmers.
 We will have a special area set up with bread, peanut butter, honey, drinks and other types of nutrition.

-There will be a required swimmer/vessel briefing the night before.
+There will be a required swimmer/vessel briefing the night before (No Food Provided).
 See more details on the "What to expect" page.

 What's included ?

 There will be a Dam to Dam (D2D) "The Great Moose Migration” shirt available for all participants.
 There will also be a finishers medal for everyone that completes the event.
 In addition, there will be a swim cap provided that MUST be worn.
 There will be multiple color caps.
 One for the 11 mile swimmers and each relay team will wear matching caps that differ from the other teams for identification.
 Caps will be provided upon request for the teams but it's recommended to come up with a team logo and each team provide their own matching unique swim caps.
 Caps must be approved my event director prior to event day.

 Safety and Rules